 If you are interested in the history of Hindu funeral rites, and the variations in the ceremonies; there is an excellent article in a site called The Final Journey.
 Here is an excerpt from their introduction.

 Hindu rituals for the dead, whether of the most ancient period or of later times serve five purposes: disposal of the body, consolation of those grieving, assistance to the departing soul to reach pitr-loka, sustenance to those pitrs who have reached that destination, and a call by the living for help at special times from the pitrs.

-If you live in the San Diego area, or are travelling here please contact at San Diego Burial at Sea for small intimate dignified services on a luxury private yacht which are affordable.
+If you live in the San Diego area, or are travelling here please contact.
+San Diego Burial at Sea provides small intimate dignified services on a luxury private yacht which are affordable.
 We specialize in small groups of any denomination and you have the complete yacht to yourself with your own private concierge.